 Involving all relevant stakeholders in the scope definition process, including business owners, end-users, and IT, can help ensure that everyone clearly understands the project’s objectives, deliverables, and timeline and can help avoid misunderstandings and scope creep.
 This can also help to ensure that the ERP implementation is aligned with the organization’s goals and objectives and that all stakeholders are fully committed to the project’s success.

 5. Overreliance on Technology Can Equal ERP Implementation Failure

-More reliance on technology can also contribute to the failure of an ERP implementation.
+More reliance on technology can also contribute to failure of ERP implementation.
 While technology is a crucial aspect of an ERP implementation, it should never be the project’s sole focus.
 Organizations should remember that technology is simply a tool to help achieve their desired business outcomes.

 To avoid this, businesses should focus on their business processes’ goals and how the ERP system can provide optimization.
 This requires a strong understanding of the organization’s processes and the ability to map these processes to the ERP system.
 Organizations should also ensure they have the necessary resources to implement, configure and maintain the ERP system properly, including trained and knowledgeable staff.
 For instance, they have standard procedures for handling specific issues.
 Also, make sure each stakeholder has a defined role and their part of the contribution to the project.